platformsh/platformsh-docs/src/administration/integrations/new-relic.md

         - newrelic
 ```

-Push the changes to your Platform environment to enable Blackfire as follows:
+Push the changes to your Platform.sh environment to enable New Relic as follows:

 ```bash
 git add .platform.app.yaml